PartlySaneStudios/partly-sane-skies/README.md

 ### Chat Alerts

 Using ``/ca``, you can add and remove specific phrases that will be highlighted when someone says them.
-Example: If you add the word "``flag``" (using ``/ca add flag``) to the chat alerts, it will highlight the word and play a notification when someone says it.
+Example: If you add the word "``flag``" (using ``/ca add flag``) to Chat Alerts, it will highlight the word and play a notification when someone says it.

 ![Chat Alerts](images/chat_alerts.png)